International Student Services Online

 $50 USD non-refundable application fee

 Credit card payment is accepted via the Student Portal.
 After you submit the on-line application, you will receive an email from the LACCD with your student ID number.
 You will need this number to access the Student Portal.
 The Student Portal is mycollege.laccd.edu.

 View the list of acceptable documents to submit as proof of English Language Proficiency.

 Official Academic Records

 School records in foreign languages must include a certified English translation.
-Foreign transcripts do not require an academic evaluation for admission to the college.
+Foreign academic transcripts do not require an academic evaluation for admission to the college.